mediro-ict/activegate_python_ssl_plugin/README.md

 This is why you need to install, in addition to your Tenant, on selected ActiveGates, that have the Remote Plugin module running and are supposed to execute your Plugin.

  ### Dynatrace Tenant
-Upload the plugin to your Dynatrace tenant using the GUI: Settings --> Custom Extensions --> Uplood extensions Complete the property fields:
+Upload the plugin to your Dynatrace tenant using the GUI: Settings --> Custom Extensions --> Upload extensions Complete the property fields:

  ![SSLCert](/images/plugin_conf.png)